 5. Marché de Noël

 If you live in France, you know Christmas is coming once you start seeing the booths being installed in your town or neighborhood.
-The most famous Marché de Noël in France is the one in Strasbourg, but the one next to the Champs Elysées in Paris is not too shabby either.

 With small rides, Christmas trees for sale, and everything from cheese, meats, lavender products, and any other artisanal product you can think of, these little Christmas markets will put a smile on anyone’s face.